osohq/oso/docs/content/any/getting-started/enforcement/request.md

 # Request-level Enforcement

 It's likely that your app already has a way of preventing logged-out users from accessing certain endpoints.
-This is an example of "request-level" authorization enforcement, and you can use Oso to express these types of rules.
+This is an example of **"request-level" enforcement**, and you can use Oso to express these types of rules.

 Often this gets more complicated as time goes along.
 "Logged-in" vs "logged-out" is the first question you might want to ask, but perhaps users can't perform